 You will get financial support for the following ailments in a Critical Illness Insurance Plan.
 The insurance coverages are broadly classified as mentioned below –

 The aforementioned list is not detailed but only for your reference.
-Various insurance companies provide even more coverages in their health insurance policy for critical illness.
+Various insurance companies provide even more coverages in their best health insurance policies for critical illness.
 It is advisable that you refer to your policy terms and conditions to ascertain the critical illness policy benefits and limitations in detail.

 Not everything can be covered under your critical illness insurance.
 Even the best critical illness insurance policy in India will not process your claim under the following circumstances –